 Western Appetite for Quinoa and Fair Trade: Beneficial for Producers or Western Exploitation?

 The United Nations has declared 2013 to be the "International Year of Quinoa" in order to draw attention to the pseudocereal's nutritional content, resilience, cultural significance, and prospects for combating food insecurity.
-This last feature is perhaps the most problematic of the UN emphasis because while it was their intent to focus on the future potential of quinoa, the current reality is that an explosion of western enthusiasm for the crop may be creating a number of regional food security issues.
+This last feature is perhaps the most problematic of the UN emphasis because while it was their intent to focus on the future potential of quinoa, the current reality is that an explosion of western enthusiasm for the crop may be creating a number of regional food security issues. [new paragraph]

 The recent rise in quinoa's popularity is not at all surprising given these traits but the casual observer ought to be forgiven for wondering just where the foodstuff originates from as it has only begun to appear outside of specialty health food stores and restaurants in the last twenty years or so.
 Before that, it was a staple food of the people who lived in the Andean highlands that has sustained them for thousands of years.
 However, the interest in this seed that supplies a complete protein in a rare non animal source has attracted the attention of vegans, vegetarians, and NASA alike for its nutritional properties.
-Like many agricultural interests from Latin America destined for the global North, it has been subject to market fluctuations that have caused the indigenous crop to be placed beyond the reach of the people that produce it.
+Like many agricultural interests [commodities?] from Latin America destined for the global North, it has been subject to market fluctuations that have caused the indigenous crop to be placed beyond the reach of the people that produce it.
 The massive increase in demand has also resulted in a situation that threatens the sustainability of this crop, its cultivators, and the land it originated in.
 In this paper, I will be analyzing to what degree fair trade (specifically in the form of the alternate trade organization Alter Eco and the Bolivian farmer cooperative ANAPQUI) is sufficiently capable of addressing the problems of human and natural capital associated with western enthusiasm for quinoa.

-Poverty is by no means something new to the people that surround the Andean highlands as the economic inequality in Peru, Ecuador, and Bolivia (the three countries that produce the vast majority of the world's quinoa) are "exceptionally high" and this economic situation is particularly magnified in rural areas that depend on natural capital to sustain themselves (Devaux, 2005, p.3).
+Poverty is by no means something new to the people that surround the Andean highlands as the economic inequality in Peru, Ecuador, and Bolivia (the three countries that produce the vast majority of the world's quinoa) is "exceptionally high" and this economic situation is particularly magnified in rural areas that depend on natural capital to sustain themselves (Devaux, 2005, p.3).
 Frustrating UN Millennium Development goals is the fact that poverty in the region is often nebulous and transitive in nature.
 For instance, although recent studies of the poorest areas of Peru have indicated a ten percent improvement in poverty rates overall, many families have fallen into poverty simultaneously during this advancement (Krishna, 2006, p.1007-1008).
-Numerous case studies of chronic poverty in the Andean region demonstrate that the "neo-liberal market paradigm alone is unlikely to lead to [the] type of poverty reduction and livelihood security envisaged in the Millennium Development Goals (Hellin, 2003, p.15).
+Numerous case studies of chronic poverty in the Andean region demonstrate that the "neo-liberal market paradigm alone is unlikely to lead to [the] type of poverty reduction and livelihood security envisaged in the Millennium Development Goals” (Hellin, 2003, p.15).